vmallet/ida-plugins/README.md

 * [Karta](https://github.com/CheckPointSW/Karta): "Karta" (Russian for "Map") is a source code assisted fast binary matching plugin for IDA.
 Karta identifies and matches open-sourced libraries in a given binary using a unique technique that enables it to support huge binaries (> 200,000 functions) with almost no impact on the overall performance.<br>
 _Updated: 2022 03 15 &nbsp;&nbsp; Language: Python_

-* [Keypatch](https://github.com/keystone-engine/keypatch): A multi-architeture assembler for IDA.
+* [Keypatch](https://github.com/keystone-engine/keypatch): A multi-architecture assembler for IDA.
 Keypatch allows you enter assembly instructions to directly patch the binary under analysis.
 Powered by [Keystone engine](http://keystone-engine.org).<br>
 _Updated: 2021 02 18 &nbsp;&nbsp; Language: Python_

 * [Labeless](https://github.com/a1ext/labeless): Labeless is a plugin system for dynamic, seamless and realtime synchronization between IDA Database and Olly.
 Labels, function names and global variables synchronization is supported.